SchedEx/SchedEx/README.md

 SchedEx is written by [Mat Trudel](http://github.com/mtrudel), and development is generously supported by the fine folks at [FunnelCloud](http://funnelcloud.io).

+For usage details, please refer to the [documentation](https://hexdocs.pm/sched_ex).

 # Basic Usage